vikrant82/chat-analyzer/readme.md

     -   Ask follow-up questions without re-submitting the initial query.
     -   The AI maintains context throughout the conversation.
 -   **AI-Powered Analysis & Bot Integration**:
     -   **Webex Bot Support**: Register a Webex bot to invoke the analyzer directly from any Webex space.
+The bot leverages the permissions of the logged-in user to access and summarize chat history.
     -   Mention the bot (e.g., `@MyAnalyzerBot summarize last 2 days`) to get an instant summary.
     -   **Real-time Streaming**: View AI responses as they are generated, word-by-word.
     -   **Summarization**: Generate concise summaries of chat conversations for a given period.